JasonA1/PM-VLN-ID-672-Review/README.md

 ### Data
 #### Data Samples
-Data for review are submitted in the following tar archive uploaded with supplementary material: datasets_paper_id_672.tar.gz
+Data for review are submitted in the following archive uploaded with supplementary material: datasets_paper_id_672.zip

 This file contains directories with two types of dataset:
 * Samples from datasets introduced in this research for manual review: